Austrains 41 Class DCC Sound Installation

 The 41 class were mainly confined to metropolitan Sydney operating local trip workings and shunting at the Enfield yards.

 DCC with Sound and Light Modifications

-For this installation we recommend the ESU LokSound V4.0 (Sound) with our Custom Sound Project for the 41 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
-We offer several different options of DCC installations for this model to suit all budgets and can supply the decoders only for the DIY installers.
+For this installation we recommend the ESU LokSound V5 (Sound) with our Custom Sound Project for the 41 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
+We can supply the decoders only for the DIY installers.

 We have tweaked the motor control of the ESU decoder to provide super slow smooth speed which is perfect for shunting operations allowing the loco to move ever so slowly towards its rolling stock.
 Also for those wanting the locomotive to move off slowly and build up speed like the prototype.
 You will be impressed with the smooth slow speed motor control.

 We offer a light modification for this 41 Class to separate the lights for a more prototypical operation.